Qubit-centric Transformer for Surface Code Decoding: Preliminaries

-We adopt a high-level decoding algorithm based on a neural network architecture, which simplifies the learning task~\cite{varsamopoulos2018decoding, jung2024convolutional}.
-This approach exploits the decomposition of any error $E$ into three distinct components: $E = S \cdot T \cdot L$, where $S \in \mathcal{S}$ is a stabilizer, $L\in\{\bar{I}, \bar{X}, \bar{Y}, \bar{Z}\}$ is a logical operator, and $T$ is a pure error that can be deterministically inferred from the syndrome $\mathbf{s}$.
-For a fixed $T$, the stabilizer $S$ and the logical operator $L$ are uniquely determined, implying that each error $E$ can be mapped to a corresponding logical operator $\hat{L}$.
-Thus, the task of the neural network decoder $f_{\theta}$, where $\theta$ denotes the model parameters, is reduced to a four-class classification problem: predicting the most likely logical operator $\hat{L} = f_{\theta}(\mathbf{s})$ from the syndrome.
+We adopt a high-level decoding method~\cite{varsamopoulos2018decoding, jung2024convolutional} based on a neural decoding architecture, which simplifies the learning task as shown in Fig.~\ref{fig_high_level}.
+This approach exploits the decomposition of any physical error $E$ into three distinct components: $E = S \cdot T \cdot L$.
+Here, $S$ is a stabilizer, $L$ is a logical operator, and $T$ is a pure error that can be deterministically inferred from the syndrome $\mathbf{s}$.
+For a fixed $E$ and $T$, the stabilizer $S$ and the logical operator $L$ are uniquely determined, implying that each error $E$ can be mapped to a corresponding logical operator $L$.
+For surface codes, since it encodes exactly one logical qubit ($k=1$), the logical operator is strictly restricted to the four equivalence classes, i.e., $L \in \{\bar{I}, \bar{X}, \bar{Z}, \bar{Y}\}$.
+Thus, the objective of the neural decoder $f_{\theta}$, where $\theta$ denotes the model parameters, is reduced to a four-class classification problem: predicting the most likely logical operator $\hat{L} = f_{\theta}({s})$ from the syndrome vector $\mathbf{s}$.
 The final recovery operator is determined as $R = T \cdot \hat{L}$.
-Since this high-level decoding fixes the output dimension as $k$ regardless of the code size $n$, the model scales efficiently without a rapid increase in structural complexity.

-\textit{Hierarchical Qubit-Merging Transformer}---The architecture of the proposed HQMT is directly inspired by the topological structure of the surface code.
-Since an error on a single physical qubit only affects its adjacent syndromes, neighboring syndromes are strongly correlated.
-From a given Z syndromes and X syndromes, we employ a qubit-centric embedding strategy.
+If the prediction is correct ($\hat{L} = L$), the combined operation of error and recovery results in $RE = (T L)(S T L) = S$, which preserves the code state since $RE|\psi\rangle = S|\psi\rangle = |\psi\rangle$ for any $|\psi\rangle \in \mathcal{C}$.